flancia-coop/doc.anagora.org/against-meta.md

 # Against [[Meta]]

+# The vote has started

+Please refer to the published vote here: https://www.loomio.com/d/u1OkUA6M/clarity-on-stance-with-regards-to-threads/30.
+The vote was based on a snapshot of this document as it was at the time of starting the decision poll.

+If you have added content since then, you will need to make sure your position makes it to the thread by voting and expressing your opinion

 ## Grant an exception to the Social.coop "Federation abuse policy" for threads.net

 - A draft [[vote]] for [[social.coop]].